 Victor "Vic" Morrow was an American actor whose credits include a starring role in the 1960s television series Combat!, prominent roles in a handful of other television and film dramas, and numerous guest roles on television.
 Morrow and two children died when a stunt helicopter crashed on them during the filming of Twilight Zone: The Movie. ...more on Wikipedia

 Age: Died at 53 (1929-1982)

-Birthplace: New York City, New York, United States of Americasee more on Vic Morrow
+Birthplace: New York City, USA, New Yorksee more on Vic Morrow

 Bill Graham was an American impresario and rock concert promoter from the 1960s until his death in 1991 in a helicopter crash.
 He fled from Germany and, in 1941, from France to escape the Holocaust.
 At age ten he settled in a foster home in the Bronx, New York.
 Graham graduated from DeWitt Clinton High School and from City College with a business degree.
 In the early 1960s, he moved to San Francisco, and, in 1965, began to manage a theater troupe.
 He organized a benefit concert, then promoted several free concerts.
 This eventually turned into a profitable full-time career and he assembled a talented staff.
 Graham had a profound influence around the world, sponsoring the musical renaissance ...more on Wikipedia

 Age: Died at 60 (1931-1991)